ErpNetDocs/tech/modules/logistics/logistics-common-module-concepts/setting-transaction-timestamp/setting-transaction-timestamp-in-reconciliations.md

 # Setting Transaction Timestamp In Reconciliations

 In Reconciliations, <i>Transaction Timestamps</i> about to be generated in the Store Transactions rows are calculated the same way as on Release.
-In the Reconciliation document form, when the current availability of the products is calculated and stored in the rows, <i>Transactions Timestamps</i> are filled in as follows:
+In the Reconciliation document form, when the current availability of the products is calculated and stored in the rows, <i>Transaction Timestamps</i> are filled in as follows:

 - If the Reconciliation has a present or future Document Date, then the <i>Transaction Timestamp</i> in the row has the current date and time.